-Leon Sessix, famously known, as The Dotmasters is the founding member of C6.org.
-He was born and raised in London.
-This UK artist started painting on the streets of Brighton in the early ’90s.
-Leon was first inspired by stencils by the work of Nemo and Blek le rat while travelling in France in the early 80s.
-His mother used to teach silk screening at a local school and as a 12-year-old he would cut stencils with her to print t-shirts.
-When he realized that one could spray through them – he was already hooked.
+Leon Sessix, better known for his moniker Dotmasters was born and raised in London.
+In the early 1990s, he started painting on the streets of Brighton, as he was inspired by stencils of Nemo and Blek Le Rat, on his trip to France in the early 1980s.
+As a kid aged 12, Leon was familiar with cutting stencils, as his mother used to teach silk screening at a local school.
+He would help her cut the stencils to print t-shirts.
+Everything changed when he realized you could spray right through the stencil.

 With The Dotmaster art takes on a new turn

 Dotmasters’ work has always been eccentric, and it’s clearly impeccably crafted with meticulous detailing.
 His style is ever changing and the evolution is real and clear.
 With a contemporary twist of media and performance merging with graffiti and street art, he brings a new edge to art as we know it.
 The artist started working under the alias when he got bored of the new-media world and the group dynamic.
 Now, his work can be found anywhere, from a dead end street to a penthouse in Europe.

 The artist’s work is exhibited around the world

 Craft and Style

 Throughout the years, aesthetic has changed for Dotmasters’, although the process has stayed the same.
 Ranging from black or white for quick hits, or full colors for more legal walls.
 The artist says that the only piece he can put a style on it is the one which is well crafted.
 This must be the reason his work has earned him shows at the Cabaret Coltaire, Museum of Modern Arn, Gulbenkian Foundation, and many more prominent galleries and museums.

 Oscars and Drop Outs